heroiclabs/nakama-docs/docs/realtime-chat.md

 Realtime chat makes it easy to power a live community.

-Users can chat with eachother 1-on-1, as part of a group, and in chat rooms.
+Users can chat with each other 1-on-1, as part of a group, and in chat rooms.
 Messages can contain images, links, and other content.
 These messages are delivered immediately to clients if the recipients are online and stored in message history so offline users can catch up when they connect.

 Every message which flows through the realtime chat engine belongs to a topic which is used internally to identify which users should receive the messages.
 Users explicitly join and leave topics when they connect.
 This makes it easy to selectively listen for messages which they care about or decide to "mute" certain topics when they're busy.
 Users can also join multiple topics at once to chat simultaneously in multiple groups or chat rooms.